DAGWorks-Inc/hamilton/README.md

 Hamilton is released under the [BSD 3-Clause Clear License](LICENSE).
 If you need to get in touch about something, contact us at algorithms-opensource (at) stitchfix.com.

+# Used by
+* Stitch Fix

+To add your company, make a pull request to add it here.

 # Contributing
 We take contributions, large and small.
 We operate via a [Code of Conduct](CODE_OF_CONDUCT.md) and expect anyone contributing to do the same.